 Marketing in an emergency: Dos and don’ts to weather a crisis

 In a crisis, especially one as far-reaching as the current COVID-19 pandemic, it can be difficult to know how to react.
 All the plans you’ve worked so hard to implement might seem ineffective, or worse, counterproductive.
 Just like individuals, businesses might be tempted to halt all activity to save resources and wait things out.
-But even though it may be counter-intuitive, now’s not the time to cut your marketing budget.
+But even though it may be counterintuitive, now’s not the time to cut your marketing budget.
 In fact, in a crisis, marketing is more important than ever and your continued viability could depend on your ability to adjust—not abandon—your strategy.
 Here are four dos and don’ts to keep you on track for effective and appropriate crisis communications.

 1. Do adjust your tactics

 There’s a lot of uncertainty around COVID-19 and the longer-term effects on the economy and your business.
 Instead of reacting by cutting your marketing budget—a mistake, as it paralyzes lead generation and detracts from the customer experience you are creating—look at ways to adjust your tactics for the current market climate.
-Customers have new anxieties and buying considerations but they still need products and services (be it now or in the coming months).
-Consider the purchasing horizon extended and keep generating and nurturing your leads.
+Customers have new anxieties and buying considerations, but they still need products and services (be it now or in the coming months).
+Consider the purchasing horizon extended, and keep generating and nurturing your leads.
 If you’re not, you can be sure your competitors are.

 Marketing also has a role to play in modifying how you deliver to clients.
 When one of our clients recently closed their showroom, we helped them to devise an alternative: we’re delivering a box of cleaned product samples to buyers.
-Who knows—when things return to normal, we may continue with some of the new tactics we’re rolled out.
+Who knows—when things return to normal, we may continue with some of the new tactics we’ve rolled out.

 2. Adjust your business development practices